10 Common Google Tag Manager Mistakes:

 If you have problem caused by a CSP, go to this excellent article from Bounteoeus entitled Using Google Analytics and Google Tag Manager with a Content Security Policy.
 This explains the nature of all the issues and how your IT department can fix them.

 There is a danger that organisations become too enthusiastic about GTM and as a result they try to measure everything.
 Your measurement plan will help to avoid this happening, but it is certainly the case that sometimes a GTM container will have multiple tags measuring the same event.

-A large number of tags makes managing a GTM container time consuming and it becomes more difficult to keep track of everything.
+A large number of tags makes managing a GTM container time consuming.
+It becomes more difficult to keep track of everything.
 But of more concern is that your site’s load speed will inevitably suffer as the size of your GTM container grows and more hard-coded tags are added to the site.

-Creating a tag plan for each container will allow you to understand the nature of each tag deployed and whether it is activated or not.
-This will help you identify duplicate tags and allow you to remove redundant or unnecessary tags to prevent the GTM container becoming bloated.
+Creating a tag plan for each container will allow you to understand the nature of each tag and whether it is activated or not.
+This will help you identify duplicate tags.
+It also allows you to remove redundant or unnecessary tags to prevent the GTM container becoming bloated.

 8. Don’t use RegEx or Lookup Tables:

 Many GTM containers have too many overly specific tags because they do not use RegEx or Lookup tables.
 These variables allow you to minimise the number of individual tags by grouping related or similar events into a single tag.